Gravy Train!!!!

 Gravy Train!!!! were an electroclash band from Oakland, California.
 The band released material on the labels S.P.A.M.
 Records, Cold Crush, Kill Rock Stars, Cochon Records, and Retard Disco.
-The band had four members (represented by the four exclamation marks in the band name), that went by the pseudonyms Chunx, Funx, Hunx, and Junx.
+The band had four members, that went by the pseudonyms Chunx, Funx, Hunx, and Junx.
 Chunx and Funx formed the band in 2001 as a vehicle for recording humiliating songs about an ex-lover.
 It was for this purpose that their first single, "Hella Nervous", was recorded.
 Shortly after, the two-piece recruited two openly gay backup dancers, Hunx and Drunx.
 Drunx was later replaced by Junx.

 Gravy Train!!!! toured with Bratmobile and Le Tigre.